mosip/converters/README.md

 # Docker Instructions

-1. To build a Docker image for a specific service, navigate to the service folder:
+Follow these steps to build a Docker image for a specific service:

+1. Navigate to the service folder:

+Use the cd command to move to the directory containing the desired service's Dockerfile.

 ```shell
     $ cd <service folder>